 How does the school manage the administration of medicines?

-The Federation of Riders Infant and Junior Schools have a policy regarding the administration and managing of medicines which can be found on the school website.
+The Federation of Riders Infant and Junior Schools have a policy regarding the administration and managing of medicines which can be found on the school’s website.

 - The school office staff will generally oversee the day to day administration of any medicines.

 - Staff undertake regular training and are updated on conditions and medications affecting individual children in school.
 Protocols are written and displayed on the wall in the staff room for children with particular medical needs.